shawnbutton/Engineering-training-materials/workbook/testing-pyramid.md

 Could you write one E2E test for the happy case, and one failure test, just to ensure everything is working, and then cover the rest of the logic through unit tests?

-Rather than writing integration tests, could you write one to make sure the componants integrate, and then write unit tests to cover the majority of the logic?
+Rather than writing integration tests, could you write one to make sure the components integrate, and then write unit tests to cover the majority of the logic?

 Whenever you write a test ask yourself <em>"Is there a way I could write this test at a lower level?"</em>

 ### Testing Is A Continuum
 The picture above shows three layers of testing: E2E, Integration and Unit tests.
 In practice when you are creating your test suite (and moving tests lower!) you might find that the tests fall into many different levels, and the terms no longer apply.

-For example, let's say you have an app that is composed of a Angular front-end, a Java services app with some business logic that calls back-end legacy systems.
+For example, let's say you have an app that is composed of an Angular front-end, a Java services app with some business logic that calls back-end legacy systems.

 In each of the two tiers you will have unit tests that tightly test your logic, component or service tests that test your higher level services, and integration tests that ensure your app integrates with its dependancies.
 In fact for the integration tests you might have a couple of types: ones that call an actual dependancy, and ones that call a stubbed back-end.